Car crashes through gate at South Carolina nuclear plant before pop-up barrier stops it

 The driver backed up and tried to drive down a dirt road as Duke Energy security tried to block him in.
 The driver tried to hit the guards, then drove through a fence and off the nuclear plant property, Watt said.

-He drove a short distance from the plant and shots were fired, although deputies haven’t determined who fired them, Watt said.
+He drove a short distance from the plant and turned down a driveway, where the homeowner fired warning shots, investigators said.

 None of the security staff was injured, Duke Energy said.